The activities of the Reserve Bank of Australia are overseen by the following boards and committees.

 The Risk Management Committee is responsible for ensuring that non-policy risks are properly identified and managed across the Reserve Bank in accordance with the Bank's Risk Management Policy.
 It is chaired by the Deputy Governor.

-In working to fulfill its role, the Reserve Bank is organised along the following operational lines.
+In working to fulfil its role, the Reserve Bank is organised along the following operational lines.

 Banking and Payments Group